opensearch-project/documentation-website/_tuning-your-cluster/replication-plugin/permissions.md

 # Cross-cluster replication security

-You can use the [security plugin]({{site.url}}{{site.baseurl}}/security/index/) with cross-cluster replication to limit users to certain actions.
+You can use the [Security plugin]({{site.url}}{{site.baseurl}}/security/index/) with cross-cluster replication to limit users to certain actions.
 For example, you might want certain users to only perform replication activity on the leader or follower cluster.

 Because cross-cluster replication involves multiple clusters, it's possible that clusters might have different security configurations.
 The following configurations are supported: